-The accessibility of advanced generative AI tools to automate tasks, improve customer experience and build on competitive edge presents a significant opportunity to improve efficiencies.
+Like it or not – AI is here.
+The accessibility of advanced generative AI tools to automate tasks (such as creating a board meeting agenda template), improve customer experience and build on competitive edge presents a significant opportunity to improve efficiencies.
 While AI continues to evolve, its ability to shape the way business is done has the capacity to substantially disrupt industries.

 The reality is that use of AI in business functions is already commonplace – Google is using AI for search, and whether you like it or not, employees are using chatbots like ChatGPT.